mth229/229-projects/README.md

 MTH229 Projects

-These are a collection of `IJUlia` notebooks.
+These are a collection of `IJulia` notebooks.

 They can be cloned and run on a local jupyter or jupyterhub installation.